|Renaissance Faire History|

 Friends of Faire (FOF) is staffed by volunteers who donate their time and their talents to make the faire experience better for everyone.

 |Maria Del Pinto who restores and maintains the dioramas|

 In the photo above you can see that the bells, head wreaths, faux leather purses,

 and faux Tudor plaques are all made from paper.
 The workmanship by the original artist was amazing, especially considering the limited materials available to her at that time period.
 They did not have the paper punches in the 60s that are readily available today.
-Some of the flags that you see in the picture below, were had designed and made by artist, Annette Elizabeth (member of FOF) to replace some that had been destroyed over the years.

 There was also a wide selection of pottery, jewelry, costuming, signage, and props on display in the museum.
 This included the fun gypsy cart below that was used for shows during the early years of the faire.